 The live rock in your saltwater aquarium turning white is a common problem.
 Many things can contribute to this trouble, but a lack of iodine and calcium or overexposure to light are the most likely causes.

 Live rock is composed of the calcium carbonate skeletons of coral organisms, with many forms of microscopic and macroscopic marine life living on it and inside of it.
 Live rock becomes the main biological filter of a saltwater aquarium and provides shelter to the creatures in it.
 You also make your aquarium more attractive by using live rock, which is why seeing it turn white is a concern.

-Iodine & Calcium
+Iodine and Calcium

-For this reason, it is important to use a time released iodine, or turn off the skimmer for a period of time to allow the inhabitants to absorb it.
-Many aquarists highly recommend Kent Marine Iodine products, especially if you need the time-released type.
+If you have a protein skimmer, it will remove any added iodine in 24 hours, and most times remove other additives as well.
+For this reason, it is important to use time-released iodine or turn off the skimmer for a period of time to allow the inhabitants to absorb the iodine.
+Many aquarists highly recommend Kent Marine iodine products, especially if you need the time-released type.

 Using Tap Water

 The chlorine in tap water is toxic to all of your aquarium inhabitants.
-Another reason why you should not use tap water is that it can be a source of actually adding more nitrates to your aquarium.
+Another reason why you should not use tap water is that it can be a source of adding more nitrates to your aquarium.

 In a reef tank, the optimal amount of nitrate is a level that is too low to measure.
 In other words, zero is best.
 However, 0.25 ppm, but not more than 5 ppm is acceptable.
 Live rock, live sand, or a combination are used to control nitrates, but live rock can turn white if nitrates are too high.
 An under gravel nitrate control unit may help keep things in balance.